 We're hosting office hours for founders and pre-founders from diverse backgrounds — especially groups that have been historically underrepresented in tech — including African American / Black, Hispanic / LatinX, Indigenous / Native American and more.
 Office hours appointments are limited but we'll do our best to accommodate as many founders as possible.
-Please fill out this brief form and we'll contact you if there's availability.
+Please subscribe to our newsletter to be notified about future Office Hours events.

 The following Designer Fund team members and advisors will be offering office hours: